InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

   <tr>
     <td><code>tactic</code></td>
     <td>string</td>
     <td>Tactic ID to enable buyers to label bids for reporting to the exchange the tactic through which their bid was submitted.
-The specific usage and meaning of the tactic ID should be communicated between buyer and exchanges <em>a priori</em>.</td>
+The specific usage and meaning of the tactic ID should be communicated between buyer and exchanges beforehand.</td>
   </tr>
   <tr>
     <td><code>purl</code></td>